Sarhad Yawsip Jammo

-Sarhad Yawsip Hermiz Jammo (born 14 March 1941) is a Chaldean Catholic prelate of the Chaldean Catholic Church who presided over the Chaldean Catholic Eparchy of Saint Peter the Apostle of San Diego in the United States.
-He had been the bishop of this diocese since its inception on July 25, 2002.
+Sarhad Yawsip Hermiz Jammo (14 March 1941 – 4 February 2025) was an Iraqi-born American prelate of the Chaldean Catholic Church who presided over the Chaldean Catholic Eparchy of Saint Peter the Apostle of San Diego in the United States.
+He had been the bishop of this diocese since its inception on 25 July 2002.
 His bishopric currently sits at St. Peter's Chaldean Catholic Cathedral in El Cajon, California.

-Mar Sarhad Jammo was born in Baghdad and ordained a priest on December 19, 1964.
+Mar Sarhad Jammo was born in Baghdad and ordained a priest on 19 December 1964.
 Following 38 years as a priest, he was elevated to the episcopate by the then Patriarch of Babylon of the Chaldeans, Mar Raphael I Bidawid.
 Upon his installment, his first post was to serve as bishop of the newly created eparchy, St. Peter the Apostle, which spans across nineteen states of the western United States.
-He retired on May 7, 2016.
+He retired on 7 May 2016.

-Education
+Early life and education

 Born to an Assyrian family from Baghdad, he attended the Chaldean Patriarchal Seminary in Mosul for formation and left to Rome at the age of 17.
 He attended the Pontifical Urbaniana University, where he earned a master's degree in both philosophy and theology.
 He then pursued doctoral studies at the Pontifical Oriental Institute, where he earned a Doctor of Philosophy in Eastern Ecclesiastical Studies.
 His dissertation was titled, "The Structure of the Chaldean Mass".
 Bishop Jammo conducted instructional work at several prestigious universities.
 He taught at the Pontifical Oriental Institute in Rome, the University of Notre Dame, and the Catholic University of America in Washington, D.C.